-State and Local Action on Non-Priority Federal Issues
+State and Local Action on Federal Issues

-A state or local League wishing to act on an issue at the national level that is not a priority of the national board must consult with the LWVUS.
+A state or local League wishing to act on an issue at the national level must consult with the LWVUS.
 The state League must support a local League's action request.
 Leagues and League members must lobby only their own legislators.
 Individual members are welcome to act on their own behalf without any mention of or attribution to the League.
-Actions affecting other Leagues must be coordinated with those Leagues.
-When action is considered at the regional level, all the Leagues in the affected region must be part of the decision-making.
+For regional issues, which touch multiple Leagues, all the Leagues in the affected region must be part of the decision-making process.
 LWVUS often helps to facilitate such regional efforts, particularly when the situation involves federal law.